 |A2: Core Service - Fire and life safety inspections.|

 Target #1: 30% of all buildings scheduled for priority fire and life safety building inspections to be found in compliance at time of inspection

 Percentage of Buildings in Compliance with Legal Standards According to Inspections

 Prioritization of commercial building inspections continues to be based upon those occupancies that are at greatest risk of fire-related injuries, fatalities, property loss, and community impact.
-The division is striving to increase owner/occupant hazard awareness so a greater number of buildings will be found in compliance with legal standards at the time of inspection.
+The division is striving to increase owner/occupant hazard awareness and self-inspections so a greater number of buildings will be found in compliance with legal standards at the time of inspection.